Heidegger’s Zollikon Seminars

 I showed in detail (Existential Analysis, 14.2, July 2003) that this American translation is not trustworthy.
 While some passages are tolerably translated, others are highly incompetent and give a grossly distorted picture of what Heidegger is saying.

-We have the advantage now that the 2018 Zollikoner Seminare, the Gesamtausgabe, the largest volume in the 102-volume edition of his collected works, contains an extraordinary quantity of very detailed notes to himself by Heidegger for his Zollikon seminars, including 53 pages for these two seminars of January and July 1964.
+We have the advantage now that the 2018 Zollikoner Seminare, the largest volume in the 102-volume edition of his collected works, the Gesamtausgabe, contains an extraordinary quantity of very detailed notes to himself by Heidegger for his Zollikon seminars, including 53 pages for these two seminars of January and July 1964.

-The seminar No. 2, on 6 and 9 July 1964 in Boss’s house, is remarkable as the only seminar where the awkward and fascinating dialogue between Heidegger and the baffled participating psychiatrists, including Boss, was taken down in shorthand and reported in full verbatim – by Dr Erna Hoch, a person of great honesty and integrity.
+The seminar No. 2, on 6 and 9 July 1964 in Boss’s house, is remarkable as the only seminar where the awkward and fascinating dialogue between Heidegger and the baffled participating psychiatrists, including Boss, was taken down in shorthand and reported in full verbatim – by Dr Erna Hoch, a person of great honesty and integrity, as well as humour.
 This takes us to the heart of Heidegger’s amazing seminars.

-Today, 3 November 2024, we shall explore what we are calling Zollikon seminar No. 3, of 2 and 5 November 1964; but we shall also recapitulate some of the fundamental points Heidegger tries to convey in that year’s earlier seminars.
+Today, 19 January 2025, we shall explore what we are calling Zollikon seminar No. 3 (2 and 5 November 1964) and No. 4 (18 and 21 January 1965). but we shall also recapitulate some of the fundamental points Heidegger tries to convey in that year ’s earlier seminars.

 1965 was Heidegger’s most active year in relation to the Zollikon seminars.
 He made no fewer than five visits.
 In 2025, as we did in 2015, we devote one seminar to each of his five seminars of 1965, on their 50th anniversaries almost to the day.
 These five seminars of ours thus have the same structure and time-scale as his: two three-hour sessions (with coffee and tea breaks) separated in our case by a lunch break and in his by a day or two.